PydPiper/viks_SoftwareGuide/source/python/builtin_class.rst

 now lets say Circle is locked down as a class by another coder and we cannot change it we dont want to start from scratch and rebuild Circle, but we do want to add functionality we can do this with subclassing

+- define a parent class and a subclass (a subclass inherits functionality of a parent class)

 .. code-block:: python